Using Business Entities the right way

 YOU HAVE FORMED YOUR COMPANY, NOW WHAT?

-Although it is not intended to be exhaustive, the following checklist summarizes some of the legal requirements applicable to a new LLC or a Corporation.
+Are you protected now that your entity is formed?
+While setting up a legal entity is essential to shield business owners from liability.
+It is not foolproof.
+The courts have the power to “pierce the corporate veil” under certain circumstances and put your Company and your personal assets on the line.
+It is possible to avoid a disastrous lawsuit by MAINTAINING the new entity.
+Although it is not intended to be exhaustive, the following checklist summarizes some of the legal requirements applicable to MAINTAINING a new LLC or a Corporation.
 Care must be taken with these matters because there could be serious penalties for failure to comply.

 - Local Business License and Permits.